 While Post is no doubt the de facto standard for API testing and development, Insomnia REST Client — a light and easy-to-use alternative to Postman is hands down my favorite API client today.

 Besides the cleaner-looking UI, one of the best features that I like about Insomnia is the ability to chain requests.
-Chaining requests basically means we can extract values from the responses of other requests and use them in the current request.
+Chaining requests means we can extract values from the responses of other requests and use them in the current request.

 For instance, imagine you have an